-R-23.
-Attendance at Hearings
+22. Attendance at Hearings

 The arbitrator and the AAA shall maintain the privacy of the hearings unless the law provides to the contrary.
 Any person having a direct interest in the arbitration is entitled to attend hearings.

 The arbitrator shall otherwise have the power to require the exclusion of any witness, other than a party or other essential person, during the testimony of any other witness.
-It shall be discretionary with the arbitrator to determine the propriety of the attendance of any other person other than a party and its representatives.
+It shall be discretionary with the arbitrator to determine the propriety of the attendance of any person other than a party and its representatives.

-R-24.
-Representation
+23. Representation

-Any party may be represented by counsel or other authorized representative.
-A party intending to be so represented shall notify the other party and the AAA of the name and address of the representative at least three days prior to the date set for the hearing at which that person is first to appear.
-When such a representative initiates an arbitration or responds for a party, notice is deemed to have been given.
+Any party may be represented by counsel or o ther authorized representative.
+A party intending to be represented shall notify the other party and the AAA of the name, address and telephone number of the representative at least three days prior to the date set for the hearing at which that person is first to appear.
+When a representative initiates an arbitration or responds for a party, notice of representation is deemed to have been given.
+The Arbitrator shall have the discretion to determine whether representation, such as a guardian ad litem, is required to preserve the interests of unrepresented, incompetent, and unborn parties.

-R-25.
-Oaths
+24. Oaths